When the Heat Becomes the Hazard

 Step 3: Cool the skin actively

-Sponge or spray with cool (not ice cold) water.
-Focus on the neck, armpits, and groin, where large blood vessels run close to the surface.
-Fanning while wet accelerates cooling significantly.
-Cold packs wrapped in a cloth applied to these areas are effective.
+Sponge or spray with cool, not ice-cold, water.
+Focus on the neck, armpits and groin, where large blood vessels run close to the surface, so heat is carried away from the core more efficiently.
+Fanning while wet accelerates cooling significantly, and cold packs wrapped in a cloth applied to these areas are effective.

 Step 4: Give fluids